jonas-diete/bank_tech_test/README.md

 ```
 to interact with the program.

+You can also enter `node run.js` to see an example of how the program runs.

 ## My Approach:
 I thought about the different classes and drew a diagram on how they should interact.

 There are 3 classes:
-- Account - keeps track of the balance
+- Account - keeps track of all transactions along with the balance
-- Statement - keeps track of the deposits and withdrawals and can print a statement for the user to see
+- Statement - gets transactions from account to print a statement for the user to see
-- Transactions - handles deposits and withdrawals and updates the Account balance accordingly.
-Sends information about withdrawals and deposits with the correct date to an instance of the Statement class.
+- TransactionMaker - handles deposits and withdrawals and sends them to the Account for storing.

 ![diagram](./classes_diagram.png)